Estate Tax: How Will My Assets Be Taxed When I Die?

 Big Tech is Here to Stay, but Are They Properly Valued?

 Dean Barber: Probably for the rest of our lifetimes.
 There’s no question about it.
 But do they have the earnings to justify the value they’re trading at right now?
-And the answer is, honestly, they don’t.
+The answer is, honestly, they don’t.

-So the markets are looking ahead, and they’re saying, “Well, there are more earnings, and companies are coming out, and they’re exceeding what earnings expectations were.
+The markets are looking ahead, and they’re saying, “There are more earnings, and companies are coming out, and they’re exceeding what earnings expectations were.
 Money’s flowing in.”
-So this market could continue to be elevated, overvalued, get more overvalued.
+This market could continue to be elevated, overvalued, get more overvalued.

 Something’s Gotta Give